 On the day I arrived at the nearby Clayton Hotel so I could catch up with Sarah and her bridal party who were getting ready.
 Everybody was in good spirits and well catered for with fruit, snacks, juice and prosecco on hand!

-A quick mention for the wedding transport.
+A quick mention of the wedding transport.
 A stunning vintage BMW.
 I loved it!
 (It’s not often a wedding car warrants six images!)

 The ceremony was held in The Waterside Room.
-A fantastic space with exposed beams on the ceiling, cast iron pillars in the centre of the room that were adorned with fairy lights and floor-to-ceiling windows along one wall that overlook and open directly out to the Grand Union Canal.
+Fantastic space with exposed beams on the ceiling, cast-iron pillars in the centre of the room that were adorned with fairy lights and floor-to-ceiling windows along one wall that overlooks an open directly out to the Grand Union Canal.

 The wedding reception was held in The Gatehouse, a double-height interior with floor-to-ceiling windows that overlooks the private wharf.
 One of the many things I love about shooting wedding photography at The Bond Company is the light.
 You would think a Victorian building would be dark but the white brick walls, the globe lighting and ceiling to floor windows give me lots of natural light to work with.
 (We Birmingham wedding photographers are total geeks when it comes to talking about light!)

-After some very well received speeches including a lovely speech by Sarah everybody enjoyed a delicious wedding meal.
-Now I love the little quirks at weddings as they tell me something of my clients’ personalities.
+After some very well received speeches including a lovely speech by Sarah, everybody enjoyed a delicious wedding meal.
+Now I love the little quirks at weddings as they tell me something about my clients’ personalities.
 So what could be better than having an ice cream van at your wedding?
-Well I’ll tell you!
+Well, I’ll tell you!
 Having the bride and groom on-board the van serving ice cream to their wedding guests.

 I loved shooting Sarah and Joe’s wedding and I always love returning to shoot wedding photography at The Bond Company.
 Congratulations to Sarah and Joe for getting married and creating such a wonderful day for yourselves and your family and friends to remember.
 I hope my images will allow you to relive it again and again for many years to come.